 5 weight: 0.35

-Common Mistake: Assuming all logistics checkpoints use the same tokenizer because they began from the same base.
-If the catalog checkpoint added SKU tokens (
+Common Mistake: Assuming all specialist checkpoints use the same tokenizer because they began from the same base.
+If the code checkpoint added fill-in-the-middle tokens such as

-<SKU-12345>), choosingbasedrops those added output entries while choosingunionintroduces filled embeddings for models that lack them.
-Verify tokenizer vocabularies, choose the output policy explicitly, and test SKU-heavy prompts.
+<fim_prefix>, choosingbasedrops those added output entries while choosingunionintroduces filled embeddings for models that lack them.
+Verify tokenizer vocabularies, choose the output policy explicitly, and test code-completion prompts that require those tokens.

 This preflight check makes the output-vocabulary decision explicit before any expensive merge runs: